ux3d/primitive2gltf2/README.md

 # Generate primitive glTF 2.0 content

-primitive2gltf2 is a command line tool for generating primitive glTF 2.0 content.
+primitive2gltf2 is a command line tool for generating primitives for glTF 2.0.
-A cube, plane, sphere and torus can be generated.
+A plane, disc, cube, sphere and torus can be generated.
+The glTF is minimalistic and valid.

 Usage: `primitive2gltf2.exe [-p cube -s 1.0]`

 `-p cube` Default generated primitive `cube`.
-Alternatives are `plane`, `sphere` and `torus`.
+Alternatives are `plane`, `disc`, `sphere` and `torus`.
 `-s 1.0` Default scale.